indy-3rdman/docker-dotnet-spark/images/interactive/README.md

 ## Description

-This directory contains the source code to build a docker interactive image by using the [jupyter/base-notebook](https://hub.docker.com/r/jupyter/base-notebook) as foundation.
+This directory contains the source code to build a docker interactive image by using [jupyter/base-notebook](https://hub.docker.com/r/jupyter/base-notebook) as foundation.

 ## Building

-To build the image run the [build.sh](build.sh) bash script.
+To build the image, just execute the [build.sh](build.sh) bash script.
 Per default it should build an image using the latest supported versions of .NET Core, Apache Spark and .NET for Apache Spark.

 You can also build for different versions, by specifying one of the following options: